UmarEhtisham/AuditFlow-Chat/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Support

-For questions or support, please open an issue on GitHub or contact the maintainers.

-## Roadmap

-- [ ] Multi-language support
-- [ ] Advanced analytics dashboard
-- [ ] Real-time collaboration features
-- [ ] Mobile application
-- [ ] Integration with major accounting software
-- [ ] Custom report generation

 ## Acknowledgments